ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ### [Package Development: The Mechanics](https://rpkgdev-mechanics.netlify.app/)

-In this two-hour session with a live demo, a rOpenSci trainer demystifies the creation of an R package.
+In this two-hour session with a live demo, an rOpenSci trainer demystifies the creation of an R package.
 R packages are mostly well-organized folders, with automatic tools to help, such as usethis.

 This training was developed for the Champion Program and taught by [Maëlle Salmon](/author/maëlle-salmon/).
 It is intended for champions planning to develop a package who have not previously developed or contributed to packages.